ldeso/blitz/README.md

 **Fast and intuitive controls**

-  - Touching anywhere on the screen switches to the next player
+  - Touching the screen switches to the next player
-  - Time and increment are set by horizontal and vertical dragging
+  - Horizontal and vertical dragging set the time and increment
   - Haptic feedback is enabled by setting the ringtone to vibrate
   - Back gestures pause and reset the clock